-The government’s planned criminal justice reforms will fail without proper investment in community sentences, the Magistrates Association has said.
+The government’s planned criminal justice reforms will fail without proper investment in community sentences, the Magistrates' Association has said.

-In a position statement, the organisation makes 14 recommendations for reform which, it says, will help restore confidence in community sentencing.
+In a position statement, the organisation makes 14 recommendations for reform which it says will help restore confidence in community sentencing.
 The statement calls for a ‘renewed national focus on community sentencing’ built on credibility, transparency and local coherence.

-While association welcomed the government’s intention to strengthen community sentencing, it said it ‘remains concerned that its success will depend entirely on delivery, resourcing and clarity’.
+While the association welcomed the government’s intention to strengthen community sentencing, it said it ‘remains concerned that its success will depend entirely on delivery, resourcing and clarity’.

 Other recommendations include ‘rapid’ evaluation of all new sentencing pilots and a guarantee of consistent national provision.